snap-one/docs-driverworks-fundamentals/source/includes/18_handling_xml_code/_2-USINGXMLDEPENDENCIES.md

 Note in Line 3 that this specific connection in the `light_for_keypad` driver has an ID of 14.
 If you look up in the dependency XML for the Keypad driver you'll see in line 28 the `dep_binding__id `value of 14 which matches this connection in the `light_for_keypad` driver.

-Finally, if we look at the connection XML for the Keypad driver we'll see this:
+Following this , is the connection XML for the Keypad driver.

 ```xml